ferrous-systems/ferrocene-gha-demo/README.md

 criticalup run cargo run --release
 ```

-As you can see, you can simply pass `cargo` as a subcommand.
+As you can see, you can pass `cargo` as a subcommand.

 > See the step 'Run my app via Ferrocene and its toolchain' in [`build.yml`].